 Whether it’s for research or a different purpose, you may need to use personal health data to do your job.
 By getting the proper authorization, you can perform your research ethically while staying legally compliant.

 While accessing PHI for research purposes is challenging, it’s not impossible.
 Using the right waivers and following HIPAA’s guidelines on PHI enables you to conduct studies with accurate data while respecting patient privacy.

-At JotForm, we provide the tools and templates you need to build a HIPAA waiver form.
+At Jotform, we provide the tools and templates you need to build a HIPAA waiver form.
 Our secure online forms can help you get the patient consent needed for vital research.
-Check out our HIPAA-compliant online forms today.
+Check out our HIPAA-friendly online forms today.